-The collaborative process can be used to facilitate a broad range of family issues, including divorce, child custody and support, parenting, asset division, alimony/spousal support, contempt, modification, and the negotiation of prenuptial and postnuptial agreements.
+The Collaborative process can be used to resolve a broad range of family law issues, including divorce, child custody and support, parenting, asset division, alimony/spousal support, contempt, modification, and the negotiation of prenuptial, postnuptial, and marital agreements.

-Collaborative law avoids the high cost and adversarial, oppositional process of litigation, instead focusing on a consensual and mutual approach.
+- Collaborative law avoids the adversarial process of litigation or traditional negotiation, instead focusing on a consensual and mutual approach.

-Collaborative law allows you to avoid the uncertain outcome of court and to achieve a settlement that best meets the needs of you, your spouse or significant other, and your children.
+- Collaborative law allows you to avoid the uncertain outcome of court and to reach agreement that best meets the needs of you, your spouse or significant other, and your children.